Contact

 Samuel Barber, Konzert für Violine und Orchester op.
 14

 Born in Pusan, South Korea, Shiyeon Sung won various prizes as a pianist in youth competitions.
-From 2001 to 2006, she studied orchestral conducting with Rolf Reuter at the Hanns Eisler School of Music in Berlin and continued her education with advanced conducting studies with Jorma Panula at the Royal College of Music in Stockholm.
+From 2001 to 2006, she studied orchestral conducting at the Hanns Eisler School of Music in Berlin, and continued her education with advanced conducting studies at the Royal College of Music in Stockholm.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.